Procyon Diagnostics

 Procyon Diagnostics is a new spin out company from Queen Mary University of London (QMUL).
 The aim of the company is to help commercialise clinical biomarker technology arising from QMUL research and development.

-Procyon utilises advanced biomarker technologies with algorithmic and machine learning analysis and aims to become a leading provider of new precision assays for early cancer detection.
+Procyon utilises advanced biomarker technologies with algorithmic and machine learning analysis and aims to become a leading provider of new precision assays for early cancer detection, primarily based on primarily based on body fluids such as blood and urine.

-Procyon’s first product, planned for early 2026, will be the PancRISK test, invented by Queen Mary’s Professor Tatjana Crnogorac-Jurcevic, to detect pancreatic cancer.
+Procyon’s first product, planned for Q4 of 2026, will be the PancRISK test, invented by Queen Mary’s Professor Tatjana Crnogorac-Jurcevic, to detect pancreatic cancer.

 Procyon aims to be a lead provider of biomarker technologies for detecting early-stage cancers, with target markets including Europe, North America, and the Middle East.
 Alongside testing, Procyon will use the data collected for further research to develop more new non-invasive tests, primarily based on body fluids such as blood and urine.